lsteiner3/xray-project/Instructions-on-how-to-install-LabVIEW-for-metal3DPrinter.md

 2. Download and install the patch Labview 2015 SP1 f1
 3. NI-DAQmx 15.1.1f3
 4. (Optional-if you need to display images in LabVIEW) Vision Development Module.
 Needed if you want to display acquired image in LabVIEW VI.
+5. (Optional-if you want to use GigE camera with LabVIEW) NI Vision Acquisition software v15.5.